top of page

 statistical training

 As part of the IRES experience, students will learn data analysis skills using the R programming language.
-This training will occur through a series of workshops.
-The first of which will be a pre-field-work online workshop in June.
-Four more workshops will take place while students are in the field.
-These "computational nights" will occur on July 6, 7, 13, and 14.
+This training will occur through a series of workshops in April 2025.
+These workshops will occur on April 16, 23, 30, and May 7.

 Students will find all relevant information about the IRES computational and statistical training on this page.
 These workshops are powered by: